HazyResearch/deepdive/doc/paleo.md

 > Edzf U, Ciudad Universitaria, Morelia, Michoacdn, México

-The columns wordidxs, words, poses, ners, lemmas, dep\_paths, and dep\_parents are defined by the NLP software and are consistent with our [other walkthrough](walkthrough.md).
+The columns wordidxs, words, poses, ners, lemmas, dep\_paths, and dep\_parents are defined by the NLP software and are consistent with our [tutorial](example-spouse.md).
 The column bounding_boxes contains a list of strings, one for each word.
 For each word, the string defines a bounding box containing that word in the PDF.
 As an example, `p1l809t1151r871b1181`, defines a box on page 1, left margin 809, top margin 1151, right margin 871, and bottom margin 1181 (units are in pixels).